 The angel commanded him,"Mary must stay".

-It's now clear his fear shouldn't stand in his way.
+It's now clear his fear shouldn't stand in their way.

 With each hammer and join, things start to take shape

 He's resolved to move forward, he can't hesitate.

 Shifting his stool, he then starts to plane.